zeptofs/nz-api-documentation/source/index.html.md

 <div class="middle-header">Prechecking</div>

 Split will automatically check for available funds before **attempting to debit** the debtor.
 This check is only performed for contacts with an active [bank connection](/#Split-API-Bank-Connections).

-**Prechecking as part of a Payment Request approval**

-When the `precheck_funds` option is enabled, **approval** of a Payment Request will only be allowed when there are sufficient funds.
-The debtor contact must have a valid agreement and bank connection to make use of this option.

-There are **synchronous** and **asynchronous** lifecycles when the `precheck_funds` option is enabled.

-- When the available funds for a contact's bank account are considered out of date, the API response will return the Payment Request with a state of `unverified` while the bank account data is refreshed.
-Once the precheck has completed, the Payment Request state will transition to either `approved` or `declined`.
-This process can be followed by subscribing to the relevant webhook events or regularly polling the Payment Request and verifying its status.
-- When the available funds for a contact are current, the API will respond immediately with a final state of either `approved` or an error message if there are insufficient funds.

-You can gain some control over this process by preemptively telling Split to refresh a contact's available balance at least 1 minute before making a Payment Request.
-See [Contact balance refresh](/#refresh-contact-bank-connection) for more.

 ## Request Payment